flyingwhale/poc/README.markdown

 ##Unittesting##

-The Project already have got 75% code coverage.
-Of course we work hard on to improve it and make it better.
-Also the unittests can be nice source of examples.
+The Project already have got 96% code coverage.
+The unittests can be nice source of examples.
 For instance this is highly recommended to check out the PocTest.php file to get more insight on the POC.